ErikBuer/Integer-Array/README.md

 numeric_array::declare_array_real!( Vec11, 11);
 ```
+The name of the type for the above array is `Vec11`{:.rust}.
+The size of the error is 11 elements.

+### Indexing
+The elements of the array can be indexed using square brackets as normal arrays, as well as utilities such as

 ### Element-wise arithmetic
-Math can then be performed on the array types.
+Math can then be performed on the array types, like one would expect from a modern language.
 ```rust
 let mut x = Vec11::new(66);
 let y     = Vec11::new(2);